tgstation/tgstation/tgui-next/README.md

 **For MSys2, Git Bash, WSL, Linux or macOS users:**

-First and foremost, run `bin/tgui --install-git-hooks` to install merge drivers which will help you during rebases of your branches.
+First and foremost, run `bin/tgui --install-git-hooks` to install merge drivers which will help you resolve conflicts when rebasing your branches.

 - `bin/tgui` - build the project in production mode.
 - `bin/tgui --dev` - launch a development server, with live log